 How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

+If you’re here it’s likely that you’ve already researched or read about Copper Canyon or Barrancas del Cobre; a series of six canyons in Northwestern Mexico.
 You’ve also probably decided you want to take one of the world’s greatest train journeys on the Copper Canyon Railway (Ferrocarril de Barrancas del Cobre) or ‘El Chepe’ as it’s known and are ready to book your El Chepe train tickets.

-El Chepe Train Ticket Booking Challenges
+El Chepe Train Tickets Booking Challenges

 We always try to keep our costs down and book all our own travel so I’ve based this post on that.
 Here’s how to independently book El Chepe train tickets for the Copper Canyon:

-Copper Canyon Trip Decisions
+Copper Canyon El Chepe Train Trip Decisions

-Chepe Express, Copper Canyon in Mexico
+Chepe Express, Copper Canyon in Mexico - train coming into Divisadero station

 We were in Merida before the Copper Canyon and had plans to meet a friend in Guadalajara afterwards.
 This meant either direction would have worked for us, as we needed to take a flight or long bus journey at either end regardless.